-- Reports are to consider service capacity during the implementation process including staging of ERVS (Early Retirement Voluntary Severance) requests and recruitment to new posts. - A framework for shared services induction and development. - Identified capacity to support the delivery of the reviews in line with the above processes. - 16.
+- Reports are to consider service capacity during the implementation process including staging of ERVS (Early Retirement Voluntary Severance) requests and recruitment to new posts.
+ERVS requests are to be considered in line with service resourcing and business need. - A framework for shared services induction and development. - Identified capacity to support the delivery of the reviews in line with the above processes. - 16.
 A high-level timetable of the process is outlined below to demonstrate how phase 3 would be delivered, with the review anticipated to take around 4-7 months:

-Desk based review Informal consultation Collect information around current service Evaluate options for sharing Engagement with staff and the Union Testing and refinement of options for sharing Informal consultation sessions Written feedback Review report Senior Management Team review proposals and finalise operational risk assessment Understanding of how shared model will be delivered to be included as part of the proposals Proposals are presented for review at Shared Services Joint Committee and Executive Member Decision.
+Desk based review Collect information around current service Evaluate options for sharing Informal consultation Engagement with staff and the Union Testing and refinement of options for sharing Informal consultation sessions Written feedback Review report Senior Management Team review proposals and finalise operational risk assessment Understanding of how shared model will be delivered to be included as part of the proposals Proposals are presented for review at Shared Services Joint Committee and Executive Member Decision.
 Job descriptions are created Job roles are evaluated through a Job Evaluation Panel Formal consultation Formal consultation with staff and the Union including written feedback ERVS (Early Retirement Voluntary Severance) requests are submitted and considered Any changes following consultation are reflected in the review report Final sign off The final review report, including consultation feedback, to be presented for Member sign-off